For urgent consular assistance call

 Full travel advice: Local contacts

-Violent, gang and drug-related crime is a common including against tourists and expats.
+Violent gang and drug-related crimes are common, including against tourists and expats.
 This includes:

 Hotspots for violent crime include: